FAQ

 If you need a certificate for a functional mailbox or an email alias, please feel free to contact zimpki[at]uni-wuppertal.de.

 ZIM provides installation instructions (in German) for Apple Mail, Mozilla Thunderbird and Microsoft Outlook.
-Please note that it is not possible to use the certificates in the web interfaces webmail and wingate.
+Please note that it is not possible to use the certificates in the web interface wingate.

 If you have multiple accounts integrated with your email client, you will need to have a separate certificate for each account and install it in your email client.